 The concept of a unified national identity, created by the Melting Pot model, serves as the foundation for creating a deeply rooted sense of belonging and loyalty among Americans.
 This was the long understood theory of how America would continue to grow and accept new immigrants.
 This unity builds a shared sense of purpose that ideally transcends the individual backgrounds of various immigrant groups.
 It instills a collective identity, highlighting our allegiance and commitment to America and it’s values.
 It reinforces the idea that despite our differences, we are one nation.
 It is built on assimilation.
 This entire idea pushes individuals to see past their cultural or ethnic origins and focus on their new identity, which also includes their fellow citizens.
 It enhances social cohesion, national loyalty, and ensures better outcomes for the future of the country as one whole.

 On the other hand, multiculturalism suggests that immigrants should maintain their distinct cultural identities.
 This entire concept serves to underline our differences rather than commonalities.
 Over time it has clearly led to the fragmentation of our national identity, creating silos within our society.
 By focusing on different cultures, skin color, national origin, etc… America is losing our social cohesion.
 Individuals identify more closely with their specific cultural or ethnic group rather than with being American.
-Multiculturalism will continue to weaken America’s social fabric and also our government, making it more and more difficult to mobilize collectively or support a common cause.
+Multiculturalism will continue to weaken America’s social fabric and also our government, making it more and more difficult to mobilize collective action or support for a common purpose.

 Mass Migration: